 To use it:

-- Select Temporarily Remove URL and follow the prompts.
+• Select Temporarily remove URL or Clear cached URL and follow the prompts.

-This tool removes the URL from Google’s search results for six months.
-You can also delete the page permanently for longer suppression.
+This tool hides the URL from Google’s search results for about six months.
+For longer suppression, permanently delete the page or block indexing as described below.

 Prevent Indexing of Future Content